-Financial Highlights for the three months ended March 31, 2019, including subsequent events occurred to date of publication of this report are as follows:
+Financial highlights for the three and nine months ended September 30, 2019, including subsequent events occurring up to the date of publication of this report are as follows:

-- For the three months ended March 31, 2019 the Company recorded revenue of \$56,864, compared to \$42,273 recorded last year.
-This represents an increase of 34.5%.
-The primary result of the increase is positive year over year results at our ski resorts.
-In addition, the development segment added almost \$6,000 on a year over year as a result of delivering 14 units at Lakeside. - The Company recorded loss of \$1,461 for the quarter ended March 31, 2019, compared to profit \$126 last year.
-Excluding minority interests the Company had a profit of \$205 in the quarter compared to \$545 in the same period of 2018. - The Company's shareholder equity, excluding minority interests was \$257,731 or \$15.40 per share (41.84 NIS based on the NIS/CAD exchange rate on March 31, 2019).
-This compares to \$15.40 per share at March 31, 2018. - The Company's shares closed on March 31, 2019 at 29.95 NIS per share implying a discount of 28%. - On March 25, 2019 the Company announced the sale of the commercial retail assets owned by its subsidiary Skyline Blue Retail Mountain Inc. (a 60% ownership interest) to an unrelated third party for total proceeds of \$31,700. - The Company consolidated two of its development term loans for Second Nature (totalling \$6 million) and increased the total by an additional \$6 million.
+- For the three months ended September 30, 2019 the Company recorded revenue of \$59,167, compared to \$53,041 recorded last year, an increase of 11.5%.
+The increase is a result of positive year over year results across all of the Company's hotels, offset by lower revenue from its ski resorts, coupled with increased development revenue related to the delivery of an additional 12 units at Lakeside Lodge.
+To date, 98% of condominium units at Lakeside Lodge have sold. - The Company recorded net income of \$2,632 for the quarter ended September 30, 2019, compared to net income of \$45 during the same quarter last year.
+Excluding minority interests the Company had net income of \$2,245 during Q3 2019 compared to net income of \$9 in the same period of 2018. - The Company's shareholders' equity, excluding minority interests was \$256,518 or \$15.31 per share (40.24 NIS based on the NIS/CAD exchange rate as at September 30, 2019). - The Company's shares closed on September 30, 2019 at 28.75 NIS per share implying a discount of 29%. - On March 28, 2019 the Company announced the sale of the commercial retail assets owned by its subsidiary Skyline Blue Retail Mountain Inc. (a 60% ownership interest) to an unrelated third party for total proceeds of \$31,700. - The Company consolidated two of its development term loans for Second Nature (totalling \$6 million) and increased the total by an additional \$6 million.
 The total facility was also converted to a revolving facility which should be sufficient funds to fully service the balance of the Second Nature project. - The Board of Directors of the Company approved a buy-back of its issued and outstanding bonds.
 The total buy-back authorized is 10 million NIS or approximately \$2,700 CAD.
-The buy-back expires on June 30, 2019.
+The buy-back expired on June 30, 2019 and was subsequently renewed until December 31, 2019 on July 16, 2019.
 As of the date of this report the Company has not repurchased any bonds. - On March 31, 2019 the agreement with an unrelated third party to assume the acquisition of the Bahamas project expired.
-The Company determined that the remaining costs that were to be reimbursed by the third party were to be written off in the current quarter.
+The Company determined that the remaining costs that were to be reimbursed by the third party were to be written off.